annepham1512/Java-OOP-Whirlwind/Virtual_Pests/README.md

 - **VirtualPestGUI.java**: Provides the graphical interface for interacting with Fred.
 - **JUnit Tests**: Test cases for Fred's behavior are provided in `VirtualPestTest.java`.

-### Part B: Your Own Virtual Pest
+### Part B: My Own Virtual Pest
-- **OwnVirtualPest.java**: Implements your custom virtual pet with four new states and at least two new actions.
+- **OwnVirtualPest.java**: Implements my custom virtual pet with four new states and at least two new actions.
-- **Custom GUI**: Design the graphical interface with your pet's image, sounds, and behaviors.
+- **Custom GUI**: I designed the graphical interface with my pet's image, sounds, and behaviors.
-- **JUnit Tests**: Write your own tests for each method in the `OwnVirtualPest` class.
+- **JUnit Tests**: I wrote my own tests for each method in the `OwnVirtualPest` class.

 ---